VATSIM-SSA/SSA-Docs/docs/General/Resources/Software/BARS.md

 ## Note

 BARS isn't commonly used.
 Aircraft using BARS will have a green dot on.
+BARS is not required to be used, it's just a cool addition to the VATSIM experience.